 As you enter Buffalo Trace you'll notice the stone Rock Hill Mansion where Albert Blanton lived.
-A scenic courtyard surrounds a picturesque log "Clubhouse" used for special events.
-The standard tour begins at the gift shop and includes a warehouse and a small bottling house where the distillery's popular "single-barrel" bourbons- Blanton's, Rock Hill Farms, Hancock's Reserve and Elmer T. Lee - are bottled and sealed by hand.
+A scenic court-yard surrounds a picturesque log "Clubhouse" used for special events.
+The standard tour begins at the gift shop and includes a warehouse and a small bottling house where the distillery's popular "single-barrel" bourbons-

+Blanton's, Rock Hill Farms, Hancock's Reserve and Elmer T. Lee - are bottled and sealed by hand.
 Buffalo Trace introduced the single-barrel bourbon concept in 1984.
 As the name implies, this is a bottling of whiskey drawn from one carefully selected barrel, instead of being mingled with whiskey from other barrels.

 Buffalo Trace gives "Trace Tours" Monday through Saturday on the hour from 9 a.m. to 4 p.m.
 Tours on Sundays from 12 p.m. to 3 p.m.
 Tours are free.
+Call (502)

-Call (502) 223-7641 for information.
-Ask about the "Hard Hat distillery is located north of Frankfort on US 421, about 27 miles northwest of Lexington.
+223-7641 for information.
+Ask about the "Hard Hat Tour."

-Tour."
 Offered seasonally (ages 12 and up only) this tour includes an exciting insider's look at the entire distilling process.
-The "National Historic Landmark Tour" is offered Monday through Friday at 11:30 a.m. and focuses on the architecture and the building expansion that occurred from 1930 to 1950.
+The "National Historic Landmark Tour" is offered Monday through Friday at 11:30 a.m. and focuses on the architecture and the building expansion that occurred from 1933 to 1953.
 All tours are complimentary.
-The
+The distillery is located north of Frankfort on US 421, about 27 miles northwest of Lexington.